theos/theos.dev/docs/Commands.md

 `make do` will both build and install a package.

-### Misc
+### Miscellaneous

 `make update-theos` will, predictably enough, updates Theos to the latest commit.
+See [Installation](/docs/Installation.html) for more info.

 `make troubleshoot` will present quick links to troubleshooting info, and upload the `make` output to GitHub Gist for sharing.

-Built packages will be placed in a subdirectory named `packages/`
+See [Help](/docs/Installation.html) for more info.

-`make show` will open this directory in your system's file manager
+`make show` will open the directory packages have been placed in, via your system's file manager.